Typhus: 20th century

 Typhus was endemic in Poland and several neighboring countries prior to World War I (1914–1918), but became epidemic during the war.
 Delousing stations were established for troops on the Western Front during World War I, including the use of shower trains, but typhus ravaged the armies of the Eastern Front, where over 150,000 died in Serbia alone.
 Fatalities were generally between 10% and 40% of those infected and the disease was a major cause of death for those nursing the sick.

 In 1922, the typhus epidemic reached its peak in Soviet territory, with some 20 to 30 million cases in Russia.
 Although typhus had ravaged Poland with some 4 million cases reported, efforts to stem the spread of disease in that country had largely succeeded by 1921 through the efforts of public health pioneers such as Hélène Sparrow and Rudolf Weigl.
 In Russia during the civil war between the White and Red Armies, epidemic typhus killed 2–3 million people, many of whom were civilians.
 In 1937 and 1938, there was a typhus epidemic in Chile.
 On 6 March 1939, Prime Minister of France Édouard Daladier stated to the French parliament, he would return 300,000 of the Spanish refugees fleeing from the 1938 Spanish Civil War; reasons included the typhus spread in the French refugee camps, as well as France's sovereign recognition of Francisco Franco.

 During World War II, many German POWs after the loss at Stalingrad died of typhus.
 Typhus epidemics killed those confined to POW camps, ghettos, and Nazi concentration camps who were held in unhygienic conditions.
 Pictures of mass graves including people who died from typhus can be seen in footage shot at Bergen-Belsen concentration camp.
 Among thousands of prisoners in concentration camps such as Theresienstadt and Bergen-Belsen who died of typhus were Anne Frank, age 15, and her sister Margot, age 19, in the latter camp.

 The first typhus vaccine was developed by the Polish zoologist Rudolf Weigl in the interwar period; the vaccine did not prevent the disease but reduced its mortality.

 Charles Nicolle received the 1928 Nobel Prize in Medicine for his identification of lice as the transmitter of epidemic typhus.

 A US soldier is demonstrating DDT hand-spraying equipment.
 DDT was used to control the spread of typhus-carrying lice.

 A Civilian Public Service worker distributes rat poison for typhus control in Gulfport, Mississippi, around 1945.

 Women suffering from Typhus at Bergen-Belsen concentration camp, shortly after liberation.
-Unhygenic, crowded conditions allowed the disease to run rampant.
+Typhus rapidly spread in the unhygenic, crowded conditions of concentration camps.